Living in Manila?

-Religion in Manila
+Religion in Manila: Predominantly Christian

 Doctors and Hospitals in Manila

-Unlike people in some other corners of the archipelago, expats living in Manila benefit from well-equipped, high-quality hospitals and medical centers.
-Most of the city’s hospitals require a down payment from you when you are admitted.
-At the same time, you will be asked to pay your medical bills before you leave.
-You can turn in the bills with your health insurance company at a later point for reimbursement.
-Make sure to inquire with your insurance provider beforehand to find out if they will cover all healthcare costs.
-The most popular hospitals among expats are:
+Unlike people in some other parts of the Philippine archipelago, expats living in Manila benefit from well-equipped, highquality hospitals and medical centers.
+Most of the city’s hospitals, however, require a down payment when you are admitted.
+Similarly, you will need to pay your medical bills before you take your leave.
+You can settle the bills with your health insurance company at a later point for reimbursement.
+Make sure to inquire whether your insurance provider will cover all healthcare costs.